anjusanju/Jukebox_basedon_emotionrecognition/README.md

   2.Run in terminal == > Got to the folder name using django E:\emotion_recognition_musicplayerusing_Django\python manage.py migrate
                                                              E:\emotion_recognition_musicplayerusing_Django\python manage.py migration
   3.Run python==> E:\emotion_recognition_musicplayerusing_Django\manage.py
+  4.The link obtained with local host,open it in the browser.(http://127.0.0.1:8000/) to start the server.